 What sets State Farm boat insurance apart?

-- We've got nearly 19,000 agents nationwide – chances are there's one near you.
+- We've got over 19,000 agents nationwide – chances are there's one near you.

 - State Farm has been insuring customers since 1922.

 - We offer competitive rates and broad coverage options to help meet your needs, including agreed value loss settlement for total losses.